Evidence for fast thermalization in the plane-wave matrix model

 The purpose of this paper is to explore such thermalization processes from the point of view of the field theory and to formulate a program where the fast scrambler conjecture can eventually be tested by numerical methods.
-We do this by focusing on a system with finitely many degrees of freedom where a collision of two gravitons or D-branes at high energy can in principle be studied: the BMN matrix model \cite{BMN}.
-This paper describes the first simulations we have performed in this system and the evidence we have acquired for fast thermalization.
-The simulations solve the classical equations of motion of the BMN model.
+We do this by focusing on a system with finitely many degrees of freedom where a collision of two gravitons or D-branes at high energy can in principle be studied: the plane-wave (or BMN) matrix model \cite{BMN}.
+This paper describes the first simulations of this system we have performed and the evidence we have acquired for fast thermalization.
+The simulations solve the classical equations of motion of the model.
 We show that the time averages of quantities in the system after thermalization match the Gibbs distribution for some degrees of freedom that appear quadratically in the Hamiltonian.
 The temperatures measured by various of these degrees of freedom are the same.
 We also show that various gauge invariant quantities have autocorrelation functions rapidly decaying in time with respect to the natural time scale in the system (defined by the data rather than machine time).

-Ideally we would study this problem in the BFSS matrix model \cite{BFSS}, which is dual to M-theory on flat space as the discrete light-cone formulation of the theory.
+Ideally we would study this problem in the matrix model of \cite{BFSS}, which is dual to M-theory on flat space as the discrete light-cone formulation of the theory.
 In that system one has asymptotic states that can be scattered and could lead to a black hole formation event with an S-matrix interpretation.
-However, the initial conditions for that setup are not understood: the gravitons are bound states at threshold that require solving the many body quantum dynamics in detail.
-Monte-Carlo simulations of the matrix dual black holes of this model have shown that the ensemble is unstable due to the flat directions of the matrix model \cite{CW}.
-The instability can be regulated with mass terms, which are naturally present in the BMN model.
+However, the initial conditions for that setup are not understood: the gravitons are bound states at threshold that necessitate solving the many body quantum dynamics in detail.
+Monte-Carlo simulations of the matrix dual black holes of this model have shown that the ensemble is unstable due to the flat directions of the matrix model potential \cite{CW}.
+The instability can be regulated with mass terms that are naturally present in the BMN model.
 Euclidean computations of the BMN model at equilibrium have been performed in \cite{CvA}.
-This paper deals with the time dependent classical regime in the theory and the dynamics of thermalization.
+This paper deals with the time-dependent classical regime in the theory and the dynamics of thermalization.